Subjects:

 With the site in the modern WordPress CMS, the site has improved in many ways:

-- Plugins enable many useful functions: buttons, search function, backup and security, autoscroll, etc.
+• Plugins enable many useful features: interactive buttons, search, backup and security, autoscroll, etc.

 The following image shows the page overview in WordPress.
 From this screen all pages can be searched and changed without opening the web interface.